dbousque/lymp/README.md

 <h3>Notes</h3>
 - If there is a fatal exception, the python process continues as normal, but a Pyexception is raised on the OCaml side.
 - Python's stdout is a file named `python_log`, you will find the output and uncatched exceptions' traceback there.
+- Python's `int`s are converted to OCaml `int`s, overflow and underflow are therefore possible.
+Same goes for `float`.

 <h3>Implementation</h3>